nataliavokrouhlecka/code-retreat-june-2019/README.md

 * Removes up to `n` elements from the start of the array (returns an empty array if array.length <= n)
 * Takes up to `n` elements from start of the array (returns an array if array.length <= n)

-## How to run Jest unit test locally?
+## JavaScript - how to run Jest unit test locally?
 1. You need to have Node installed in order to use npm (node package manager).
-2. Create a project folder.
+2. Clone repository and navigate to the JS/arrayOperations or JS/gameOfLife folder.
 3. In the terminal, go to that folder and type:
-`npm init -y`.
-This will create a package.json file for you.
-4. Modify the JSON object to include following code:
-`{
-  "scripts": {
-    "test": "jest"
-  }
-}`
-5. In the terminal, run following command:
-`npm install --save-dev jest`
+`npm install`.
-6. Now you can run the tests in the terminal:
+4. Now you can run the tests in the terminal:
-`npm run test` and see the results
+`npm run test` and see the results.